MystenLabs/sui/examples/move/transfer-to-object/README.md

 }
 ```

-Because of this, if Bill's Burgers becomes incredibly popular across all their
+Because of this, if your restaurant becomes incredibly popular across multiple
-locations and they need to serve hundreds or thousands of customers at once,
+locations and you need to serve hundreds or thousands of customers at once,
 those customers' payments must all be processed serially since they would all
 be using the same shared object.
 This could lead to contention over the
 `Register` object and delays in payment processing.
 In contrast, with
 Implementation 1, since it uses only owned objects, all payments across all of
-the Bill's Burgers locations could be processed in parallel and not effect each
+your restaurant locations could be processed in parallel and not effect each
 other.

 Luckily, transfer-to-object can help parallelize the payment process to the